-Micro-Purchases
+Micro-Purchases/Simplified Acquisitions

-Purchases that are under the Federal Threshold, which is currently at \$10,000, may be awarded without any quotations as long as items purchased use an equitable distribution process under OMB Super Circular 2 CFR § 200.67.
+Purchases that are under the Federal Threshold, which is currently at \$15,000, may be awarded without any quotations if items purchased use an equitable distribution process under OMB Super Circular 2 CFR § 200.67.

 To the extent feasible, county staff must distribute the micro-purchases equitably amongst qualified suppliers.